 - Listen for something specific in the text and use a silent signal of recognition.
-Choose something for the children to listen to such as: figurative language, describing words or rhyming words.
+Choose something for the children to listen for such as: figurative language, describing words, or rhyming words.

-- Teach silent signals for text-to-text, text-to-self, or text-to-world connections.
+- Teach silent signals for text-to-text, text-to-self, and text-to-world connections.